Mutation Specific Approaches

 Exon 51 skipping:

 Since exon 51 skipping applies to the largest group of patients, AONs targeting exon 51 have been developed furthest.
 One exon skipping AON of the morpholino (PMO) chemistry called eteplirsen (exondys51) has received accelerated approval from the FDA.
+This was based only on dystrophin restoration, the company developing eteplirsen (Sarepta) still needs to confirm that treatment slows down disease progression.
 The EMA did not approve eteplirsen; the committee for human medicinal products (CHMP) of the EMA gave a negative opinion in June 2018, after which Sarepta filed an appeal.
 The negative opinion was reconfirmed in September 2018.

 Clinical trials with Eteplirsen: